sarathshyam/corejava-concepts/Readme.md

     - *Builder* is a good choice in such cases so that it is easy for the client to create the object
     - Minor disadvantage compared to Constructor or SFM - Creation of additional objects(builder).

+3. **Singletons**

+    Singleton = One instance per classloader/JVM

+    How to make a class singleton?
+    a.
+Static field with eagerly created instance
+    b.
+Static field with lazily created instace (with double checking and synch)
+    c. single element Enum

+    Notes:
+    1. If the Singleton class is serializable, add a readResolve method which returns the static instance.
+     `private Object readResolve(){
+         return INSTANCE;
+     }`

+     The readResolve method is called when ObjectInputStream has read an object from the stream and is preparing to return it to the caller.
+ObjectInputStream checks whether the class of the object defines the readResolve method.
+     If the method is defined, the readResolve method is called to allow the object in the stream to designate the object to be returned.
+The object returned should be of a type that is compatible with all uses.
+If it is not compatible, a ClassCastException will be thrown when the type mismatch is discovered.

+    2. To prevent creating second instance using reflection, modify the constructor to throw exception if asked to create a second instance.